 Sometime back, after creating the linked article “Our Kontragitarre Playing Cousins” off the main Players page, I subsequently received a friendly “hello” from a couple of them, including Vienna’s Peter Havlicek, who’s had me on his newsletter list ever since.
 A recent email included an interesting new release (CD?
 Book?
 Man, I gotta remember my German!), called “Schrammel und die Jazz.”
-I hinted that I’d love a review copy, and a couple weeks letter, a package arrived, containing the small pile at left.
+I hinted that I’d love a review copy, and a couple of weeks later, a package arrived, containing the small pile above.
 Thanks, Peter!

-“My everyday guitar is a 13-string kontra by Ignaz Johann Bucher (1828-1881) repaired by J. Swosil in 1894 (at left).
-In the 1970’s Erhard Hassek renewed the head and added geared tuners.
+“My everyday guitar is a 13-string kontra by Ignaz Johann Bucher (1828-1881) repaired by J. Swosil in 1894 (above).
+In the 1970s Erhard Hassek renewed the head and added geared tuners.
 I have played the guitar for about 14 years nearly every day, and it has made the most interesting shifts in sound I have ever heard.
-For the first three years it had many high frequencies (before it was played 4-5 hours a day in smoke-filled rooms).
-In the last three years it developed much more bass and some very nice natural overtones.
+For the first three years, it had many high frequencies (before it was played 4-5 hours a day in smoke-filled rooms).
+In the last three years, it developed much more bass and some very nice natural overtones.
 I think it’s very important to be with one instrument in order to develop its own sound in combination with your own sound and of course new ideas!

 I agree, Peter – and thank you for sharing with us a bit of your historical-meets-modern Viennese musical world!